 Shinrai: Broken Beyond Despair is a murder mystery visual novel by Gosatsu Visual Novels.
 It was released on August 26, 2016.

-Ten friends get together to hold a Halloween party in a mountain resort.
+Raiko Shinpaku and her nine friends get together to hold a Halloween party in a mountain resort.
 All seems well, apart from the usual teenage drama, until one of the group is found dead.
-With a murderer in their midst, the group must find the killer.
+With a murderer in their midst, and all contact with the outside world cut off, the group must find the killer.

 A list of tropes is below.
 Naturally, beware of spoilers.

 - 20 Minutes into the Past: The game was released in 2016, but takes place on the night before Halloween in 2010.

 - All Love Is Unrequited:

 - Rie is in love with Taiko, who seems somewhat more interested in Raiko.
 While Raiko seems to feel something for Taiko, she doesn't appear to have any romantic feelings for him.

 - Kotoba has a crush on Momoko, who's in a relationship with Hiro.
 While he's a pervert who lusts after boys and girls, he apparently has a particular fixation on Momoko.
 It's apparently strong enough that he started stalking her, and she could manipulate his feelings for her to use him in her plan.